 Benefit coverage is provided only if the plan participant has been unable to obtain or sustain a successful pregnancy through reasonable, less costly, medically appropriate infertility treatment for which coverage is available under this plan.
-See definition of Infertility.
+See description of Infertility in Definitions.
 Covered services for assisted reproductive procedures are outlined below.